scawful/yaze/docs/getting-started.md

 ## General Tips

 - Experiment flags determine whether certain features are enabled or not.
-To change your flags, go to File -> Options -> Experiment Flags or in the Settings tab.
+To change your flags, go to `File` > `Options` > `Experiment Flags` or in the Settings tab.
 - Backup files are enabled by default.
 Each save will produce a timestamped copy of your ROM before you last saved.
 You can disable this feature in the settings.

+## Extending Functionality

+In addition to the built-in features, this software provides a pure C library interface and a Python module that can be used for building extensions and custom sprites without assembly.
+In the editor these can be loaded under the `Extensions` menu.

+This feature is still in development and is not yet fully documented.

 ## Supported Features